lblod/contract-testing/README.md

 ### Waits for SEAS database to be up and running

-The tests are only started once the DB is ready
+The tests are only started once the DB and the deltanotifier are ready.
+The deltanotifier endpoint can be specified by setting `DELTA_ENDPOINT`, which defaults to `http://deltanotifier/`

 ### Log in as a group/role/account